open-frames/awesome-open-frames/START.md

 1. **Access XMTP**: Go to the any of the apps listed in the [Compatible Applications](https://github.com/open-frames/awesome-open-frames?tab=readme-ov-file#compatible-messaging-apps)

 2. **Connect Your Wallet**: Follow the prompts to connect your Ethereum wallet.
-Make sure you're using the wallet address that you want to be contacted on for the bounty.
+Make sure you're using the wallet address that you want to be contacted.

 3. **Send a DM**: Compose a new message to `hi.xmtp.eth`.
-In the message, include a link to your Frame and mention that you've added it to the Compatible Frames section as per the bounty requirements.
+In the message, include a link to your Frame and mention that you've added it to the Compatible Frames section.

 ### Step 4: Wait for Contact

 After completing the above steps, our team will contact you through the provided wallet address and send the payment in USDC through XMTP.

-> ⚠️ To be eligible for the bounty the Frame must render without errors.

-Make sure you've followed all the guidelines and requirements specified in the bounty to ensure eligibility.
-Good luck!